thinktandem/tandem/site/blog/2018-07-18-changing-a-content-type-name-during-a-drupal-8-migration.md

 img-src: images/articles/drupal-migration.jpg
 byline: 'Changing a content type machine name during a Drupal Migration requires a little bit of migration knowledge, but is fairly straight forward to do.'
 date: '2018-07-18'
+meta:
+    - { name: description, content: 'Changing a content type machine name during a Drupal Migration requires a little bit of migration knowledge, but is fairly straight forward to do.' }
+    - { name: keywords, content: 'development,drupal' }
 ---

 The Use Case